 For other drivers, go straight to your hardware manufacturer’s website.
 If you have a laptop or a prebuilt desktop PC, go to its manufacturer’s website and look up the driver-download page for your specific model of computer.
 You’ll usually find a single web page with a long list of drivers you can download.
 New versions of these drivers are posted to this web page when available, and you’ll often see the dates when they were uploaded so you know which are new.

-This is also the place you’ll generally find BIOS and UEFI firmware updates, but we don’t recommend installing these unless you have a good reason to do so.
+This is also the place you’ll generally find BIOS and UEFI firmware updates, but we don’t recommend installing these unless you have a really good reason to do so.

 For other driver updates, you can simply check the manufacturer’s website for new versions.
 This isn’t usually necessary, and you don’t need to do it unless you have a specific reason to do so.
-Windows will keep your hardware drivers up-to-date enough.
+Windows keep your hardware drivers up-to-date enough.

 Image Credit: Quasic on Flickr